openflighthpc/retype-documentation/Retype_Documentation/reference_clusters/ref_cluster_centos8/root_ssh_keys.md

 icon: dot
 ---

 During setup and installation, the user will need to swap nodes.
 Adding ssh keys to root allows the user to ssh to all nodes without typing a password, thereby making installation easier.

+Follow the instructions on each of the tabs going from leftmost tab to rightmost tab.

 +++ Head node
 ### On the head node